This post contains affiliate links.

 - A good airbrush like the Paasche Talon or the Badger Sotar 20/20

-Here is a Video I made about Zenithal Priming
+Check out this video that I made about Zenithal Priming

-What Zenithal Priming is Not.
+A Word About What Zenithal Priming is Not

 Zenithal priming is not a silver bullet that will make your model look amazing in one step.
 When it is used as pre-shading, it will get you a few steps ahead, and your transitions can be great.
 You will still want to use a shading step and a highlighting step.